 - 1. Diagnosis of chronic idiopathic urticaria - 2.
 Prescriber is a specialist (i.e., allergist/immunologist or dermatologist) or consult notes from a specialist are provided - 3.
-Member is \geq 12 years of age - Paid claims or physician documented inadequate response (defined as ≥14 days of therapy) or adverse reaction to at least TWO different histamine1 antihistamines, or contraindication to ALL histamine1 antihistamines (See appendix for examples) - 5.
-Paid claims or physician documented inadequate response (defined as ≥14 days of therapy), adverse reaction or contraindication to a histamine1 antihistamine in combination with a histamine2 antihistamine (See appendix for examples) - 6.
+Member is \geq 12 years of age - Inadequate response (defined as ≥14 days of therapy) or adverse reaction to at least TWO different histamine1 antihistamines, or contraindication to ALL histamine1 antihistamines (See appendix for examples) - 5.
+Inadequate response (defined as ≥14 days of therapy), adverse reaction or contraindication to a histamine1 antihistamine in combination with a histamine2 antihistamine (See appendix for examples) - 6.
 Appropriate dosing: 150 mg or 300 mg every 28 days.
 (See Appendix for dosing requests > 300 mg every 28 days) - 7.
 If request is for the 150 mg syringe, medical necessity for the 150 mg syringe instead of the 150 mg vial (e.g., member will be self-administering)